Capture the message

 Review customer match, product lines, quantities and delivery notes.

-Pick customers who should move to app or web ordering next.
+Pick customers who must move to app or web ordering next.

 Bring WhatsApp examples your team currently retypes into the order system.